 General Dental Services

-- According to our London dentist, most patients who brush too hard or have the habit to grind their teeth easily wear down their bites.
-When this happens, the enamel will be breached and exposed to hot and cold temperature causing the sensitivity.
+- Patients who brush too hard or grind their teeth can easily wear down their bites, breaching and exposing the enamel to hot and cold temperature, causing sensitivity

-- Your London dentist also reminds patients that sensitivity happens after a dental restoration like crowns and teeth bleaching.
-Although it goes away after a few days, call your dentist if it persists.
+- Sensitivity also happens after dental restorations like crowns and teeth bleaching, but should go away after a few days; call your dentist if it persists

 Tooth desensitization treatment